space222/ggsf/README.md

 <hr>
 <h2>Scripting / Lua</h2>
 <p>Scripting in GGSF uses Lua; it is accessed via functions in GGScene.
 Systems add functions and types to the scene's scripting state.
 The global setting "script-file" will load a file that contains all the scripting used in the scene.
 A function "update()", if it exists, will be the first thing called by GGScene::update().
 It is possible to do an entire scene or even the whole game's logic in the update script function, instead of C++.</p>

+<h2>Building GGSF / Demo</h2>
+<p>The "demo" / App.cpp depends on a "blank core app" C++ project.
+You'll need libvorbis/libogg for the Audio system.
+Chipmunk should be self-explanatory.
+Nuklear and its system will likely get removed in favor of a different game-settings-UI system, so delete those 3 files.
+The rest is headers like <a href="https://github.com/nlohmann/json">nlohmann/json</a> , <a href="https://github.com/thephd/sol2">Sol3</a> , and EnTT which you'll need to add to include path. stb_image (by <a href="https://github.com/nothings/stb">Sean Barrett</a>) and <a href="https://github.com/richgel999/miniz">miniz</a> which are included directly.
+The HLSL require Shader Model 5.
+Set them to create headers/bytecode variables based on file name.</p>
+<p>I'd upload the vs2019 project file, but you'd have to change all the paths and grab all the right libraries anyway.
+Afaik, all you'd gain is a bit of organization (I'm only using 3 filters).
+If you really want to see this in action and actually think the project file would actually help, file an issue with why.</p>

 </body>
 </html>